achilles-d/simulation-compsci308/doc/DESIGN_PLAN.md

 #### Use Cases
 Use cases:
-1-2-3:
+* 1-2-3:
-1. Visualizer calls Grid Update method
+1. Visualizer calls Grid update() method
-2. Grid Update copies the current grid to a temporary variable
+2. update() copies the current grid to a temporary variable
-3. Grid Update iterates through all the Cell Objects, calls CellObject.count(),
+3. update() iterates through all the Cell Objects, calling Cell.countNeighbors() on each
-4. CellObject.count() returns counts number of live neighbours by making use of its neighbor pointers [This part can be more flexible than described according to the difference between the types of simulation and the teams decision on it during implementation]
+4. Cell.countNeighbors() returns counts number of live neighbours by making use of its neighbor pointers [This part can be more flexible than described according to the difference between the types of simulation and the teams decision on it during implementation]
-5. Grid updates the temporary 2D grid according to the returned number and the rule of the Game of Life
+5. Grid updates the temporary 2D grid according to the returned number of cells and the rules of the simulation for Game of Life
-6. Finally updates the Grid object according the specifications of tempory 2D grid.
+6. The Grid's 2D array instance variable is assigned to the temporary array that was created
-7. Visualizer calls Visualizer.update() after calling the Grid Update, and Visualizer.update uses 2D Grid object and the states of cells within it to create JavaFx visual of it.
+7. Visualizer calls Visualizer.updateDisplay() after calling the Grid Update, and Visualizer.update uses 2D Grid object and the states of cells within it to create JavaFx visual of it.

-4: XML file is read by the file reader, and the first initialization of Grid Object by Controller class specifically initializes “Fire simulation” type Grid, which initializes Fire Simulation type Cells.
+* 4: XML file is read by the file reader, and the first initialization of Grid Object by Controller class specifically initializes “Fire simulation” type Grid, which initializes Fire Simulation type Cells.
 During the initialization, probCatch is set as global parameter.

-5: Visualizer’s update method checks whether the XML file is changed, it deletes the current objects, calls controller class method for initialization again, which reads XML file, and initializes Grid Object accordingly.
+* 5: Visualizer’s update method checks whether the XML file is changed, it deletes the current objects, calls controller class method for initialization again, which reads XML file, and initializes Grid Object accordingly.

 ## Team Responsibilities

- * Achilles Dabrowski, Cell Object, Grid Object and their related subclasses' designer.
+ * Achilles Dabrowski will be responsible for implementing the Grid class, the Cell class, and their subclasses.
- **

- * Caleb Sanford
+ * Caleb Sanford will be responsible for implementing the Visualizer with a focus on the display GUI.
- ** Visualizer, namely the actual GUI and the Visualizer class ** Animator

- * Cemal Yagcioglu, modeller for the 2D data calculation and update.
+ * Cemal Yagcioglu will be responsible for the modeller for the 2D data calculation and the updating of Cells.
- **